University of Indianapolis

 - BUILD Program: The BUILD Program, or Baccalaureate for University of Indianapolis Learning Disabled, provides additional services, including special accommodations professional tutoring for students with learning disabilities to earn a degree.

 The Writing Lab has two goals: to produce better writers and to serve as writing coaches throughout the writing process.
-Consultants who serve in the writing lab can help teach writing techniques and provide helpful resources on how to develop a thesis, support the thesis, and provide clear organization for any kind of writing projects, whether that be in an essay, research papers, journal article, lab report, or job or graduate school applications.
+Consultants who serve in the writing lab can help teach writing techniques and provide helpful resources on how to develop a thesis, support the thesis, and provide clear organization for any kind of writing projects, whether that be in an essay, research paper, journal article, lab report, or job or graduate school application.
 The Writing Lab welcomes writers at all levels who wish to develop confidence in their work and further refine their skills.

 In an academic ecosystem interconnected with the city of Indianapolis, students are surrounded with myriad opportunities to grow, including internships, experiential learning, museums, music, culture, service, and more.
 Indianapolis is the perfect place for students to cultivate their passions and enhance their education.